Cash wire prices shown. Prices may be higher if other payment methods are selected.

 The Rolex Date measures 34mm in diameter, while the size of the traditional Datejust is 36mm.
 Although functionality is identical for Rolex Date and Datejust models of the same generation, the Datejust is available with significantly more options in regards to size, bezel, dial, bracelet, and materials, and is priced higher than the Rolex Date.
-The current entry-level retail price of a full stainless steel Datejust 36 is $7,050 while the Date equivalent is $6,500.
 The current generation of Datejust watches run on the newer Caliber 3235 with an improved power reserve rating of 70 hours.
 Conversely, the Date watches are equipped with Caliber 3135, which supplies the watch with 48 hours of power reserve.

-Among the all the Rolex models that are currently in production, the cheapest Rolex is the Oyster Perpetual; however, the Rolex Date is the second least expensive Rolex watch collection available, with prices starting at $6,500 when purchased at retail.
+Among the all the Rolex models that are currently in production, the cheapest Rolex is the Oyster Perpetual; however, the Rolex Date is the second least expensive Rolex watch collection available, with reasonable starting prices when purchased pre-owned.
 With that in mind, the Rolex Date is the cheapest Rolex watch with a date display among the models in the brand's current catalog.
 The standard 36mm Rolex Datejust in stainless steel is priced slightly higher than the slightly smaller, 34mm Rolex Date, but prices for both date-displaying Rolex watch models start out at more than the cost of even the most expensive no-date Oyster Perpetual model from the brand's contemporary selection.

 The Rolex Day-Date is the flagship watch in the Rolex catalog.
 While the Rolex Date and Datejust display the date of the month through a window at the 3 o'clock location, the Rolex Day-Date also displays the day of the week (spelled out in full) through a window at the 12 o'clock location.
 Additionally, the Rolex Day-Date is only ever crafted from either solid 18k gold or 950 platinum.